wp-plugins/paypalpro-woocommerce-addon/readme.txt

 License: GPLv2

 == Description ==
-This plugin acts as an addon for woocommerce to add a payment method for WooCommerce for accepting credit card payments by merchants directly on your checkout page.PayPal Pro is only available to holders of a PayPal Pro merchant account.This Plugins uses **REST API** to communicate to paypal to handle payments.
+This plugin acts as an addon for woocommerce to add a payment method for WooCommerce for accepting credit card payments by merchants directly on your checkout page.**PayPal Pro** is only available to holders of a **PayPal Pro merchant account**.This Plugins uses **REST API** to communicate to paypal to handle payments But It does not ship REST API PHP SDK bundled with plugin this plugin directly makes a CURL call to create Access tokens & Charge the cards

 == Screenshots ==